 If you are pregnant or think you may be pregnant, tell your healthcare provider.
 Radiation exposure during pregnancy may lead to birth defects.

 If contrast dye is used, there is a risk for allergic reaction to the dye.
 If you are allergic to or sensitive to medicines, contrast, or iodine, tell your healthcare provider.

 Nursing mothers should discuss with their provider whether to delay breastfeeding after receiving contrast.
-There are currently conflicting recommendations currently on this topic.
+There are currently conflicting recommendations on this topic.

 People taking the medicine metformin for diabetes should alert their healthcare provider before having IV contrast.
 It can cause a rare condition called metabolic acidosis.
-If you take metformin, you will be asked to stop taking it 48 hours after your CT scan.
+If you take metformin, you will be asked to stop taking it 48 hours before your CT scan.
 A blood test may be needed before you can start taking metformin again.

 People with kidney failure or other kidney problems should talk with their healthcare provider.
 In some cases, the contrast dye can cause kidney failure, and people with kidney disease are more prone to kidney damage after contrast exposure.

 There may be other risks depending on your specific medical problems.
 Be sure to discuss any concerns with your healthcare provider before the procedure.

 Certain things may make a CT scan of the abdomen less accurate.
 These include: